 What is a Crisis?

 The Axis Crisis Care Experience

-Many people are unsure of what to expect when they call or walk into a crisis walk-in center.
+Many people are unsure of what to expect when they call or walk into a Regional Crisis Center.
 The anticipation of the unknown can be a deterrent to care.
 Axis makes an extra effort to ease the discomfort people can experience when seeking help by creating a calming, comforting, and supportive environment.
 Axis ensures that people feel like part of their care team as much as possible by offering care options that encourage stability and support their return to a full life.
 We strive to give people the option to remain in their community by providing high-quality services across the spectrum of behavioral healthcare.
 The Axis Health Crisis Team will help determine the best location for a person to start their care journey and will support them for the long term as desired.

+What is a Crisis?